agile-lab-dev/GIS.Lib/README.md

 The serialized graph will be saved in the `graphHopperMap` directory.

 _Note: you need to adjust `Xmx` and `Xms` to your specific situation._

+## Map Merger

+MapMerger from `src/main/scala/it/agilelab/gis/core/apps/MapMerger.scala` used to join map tables with respect some geometry condition
+(e.g. join tables where geometries from a map are covered by geometries from a second map).

+Update `src/main/resources/reference.conf` with the correct paths to the shapefiles, desired output path and a map with cities and related postal code.
+Map with postal codes should contain all the postalcodes that are not automatically copied from the postalcodes map layer.

+Output files can be used to substitute all AL8-italy files

+Note: Some cities are without postalcode info.
+These can be updated manually:
+- Biella                | 13900
+- Villa San Secondo     | 14020
+- Castel Madama         | 00024
+- Palazzolo Acreide     | 96010
+- Custonaci             | 91015
+- Pieve Tesino          | 38050
+- Santa Lucia di Serino | 83020
+- San Cassiano          | 73020
+- Ripabottoni           | 86040
+- Carinaro              | 81032
+- Tortorella            | 84030
+- Candidoni             | 89020
+- Capoliveri            | 57031
+- Goro                  | 44020